• Link to LinkedIn

 3. Are outperforming their peers in sustainable practices

-Questionnaires were initially pre-filled with publicly available information by 3Keel before being sent to the relevant trader for review based on their own knowledge of company ambition and actions.
+Questionnaires were pre-filled by 3Keel with publicly available information before being sent to the relevant trader for review.

-One element of the STC process that makes it different from other assessments is that traders are engaged directly as a part of the process.
+One element that makes the STC reporting different from other assessments is that we engage with traders directly as part of the process.
 This took the form of responses to the initial questionnaire with feedback and builds, as well as ongoing conversations about their approach and strategy.
 For the 2020 assessment, eight of the eleven traders engaged with the process – joining phone calls with STC members to discuss their responses and explain the nuances specific to the soy value chain.

 Key report findings